About the programme

 48% international students

-Student society Leonardo da Vinci (VSV) is very active in the faculty.
+Study society Leonardo da Vinci (VSV) is very active in the faculty.
 As well as enabling students to purchase books at the lowest possible price, the society provides opportunities to become acquainted with the corporate market.
-VSV organises workshops, excursions, a five-day trip within Europe and a three to four-week trip to more distant destinations such as China or Japan.
+VSV organises workshops, excursions, a five-day trip within Europe and a three to four-week trip to more distant destinations such as Brazil or Australia.
 For more information, please visit the VSV website.